apdraganis/bioinformatics/README.md

 # bioinformatics
-Bioinformatics exercises in python.
+Here you can find my solutions for bioinformatics problems provided by rosalind.info

-Solution scripts are constantly improved!
+Solutions are constantly improved!